pangolindex/scripts/README.md

 ### `/src/minichef/`
 This directory contains scripts to interact with MiniChefV2, the contract driving Pangolin's primary system of incentivizing liquidity providers aka "farming."
-Notable functionality includes adding farms and changing weights.
+Notable functionality includes an overview of all the farms, deploying rewarders, adding farms, changing weights.

 ### `/src/multisig/`
 This directory contains scripts to interact with different versions of DAOs commonly referred to as multi-signature